 A THEORETICAL LIFE Anthology Series

-Each novel is stand-alone.
+Each novel is stand-alone and they all center girls.
 They are set in the ultra-near future with a recognizable world.
 I take the phrase “we’re not there yet” from STEM articles and imagine what it will look like when we are there.